Batcherss/Injector/README.md

-# DLL Injector
+# encTeamed Injector

+`encTeamed Injector` is a utility for injecting a DLL into a target process using **Manual Mapping**.
+This method allows injecting a DLL into the memory of a process without using standard API functions like `LoadLibrary`, making the injection more stealthy and harder to detect.

 ## Description

-This project is a DLL Injector written in C++ that allows you to inject a selected DLL file into a specified process.
-The program utilizes standard Windows API functions to interact with processes and threads, allocate memory, and execute code within the target process.
+This project utilizes **Windows API** and low-level functions to inject a DLL into the target process's memory.
+It features a simple dialog for selecting a DLL file and a target process for injection.
+The injection is performed using manual mapping, which ensures that the process remains undetected by common antivirus software.

-## Features
+### Key Features
-- Opens a file dialog to select a DLL file.
-- Allows you to select a target process for injection.
+- **Manual Mapping**: Injects DLLs using manual mapping, bypassing the standard `LoadLibrary` API.
+- **Loading Animation**: Displays a simple loading animation during the injection process.
-- Uses Windows API functions to inject the DLL into the process.
+- **File Dialog**: Allows the user to select the DLL to inject.
+- **Process List**: Displays a list of running processes for easy selection of the target process.

-## How It Works
+## How it Works

-1. The user selects a DLL file using the file dialog.
+1. **DLL Selection**: The user is prompted to choose a DLL file to inject into the target process.
-2. The user specifies the target process by entering its name.
-3. The injector locates the process by its name and attempts to inject the selected DLL into it.
-4. The injection process is carried out by allocating memory in the target process, writing the DLL path into that memory, and using the `LoadLibraryW` function to load the DLL into the process's memory space.
+2. **Process Selection**: After selecting the DLL, the user is prompted to enter the name of the target process.
+3. **Manual Mapping**: The tool performs manual mapping of the DLL into the target process's memory by allocating space, copying headers and sections, and creating a new thread to start the DLL's execution.

 ## Requirements

-- Windows Operating System
-- Visual Studio or any C++ compatible IDE for building the project.
-- Administrator privileges may be required for injecting into system processes.
+- **Windows Operating System**: The injector relies on Windows-specific APIs.
+- **Visual Studio**: For compiling the source code.
+- **ntdll.lib**: The project uses functions from `ntdll.dll`, so you must link with `ntdll.lib`.

-## Compilation
+## How to Use

-To compile the project, follow these steps:
-1. Open the project in Visual Studio (or your preferred IDE).
+1. **Compile the Code**: Build the project in Visual Studio.
-2. Build the project in **Release** mode.
-3. Run the compiled executable with **Administrator privileges**.

-## Usage
-1. Launch the program.
+2. **Run the Injector**: Execute the compiled injector.
-2. Select the DLL file to inject.
+3. **Select the DLL**: Use the file dialog to choose the DLL you wish to inject.
-3. Enter the process name you want to inject the DLL into (e.g., `notepad.exe`).
+4. **Enter the Process Name**: After selecting the DLL, enter the name of the target process you want to inject into (e.g., `example.exe`).
-4. The program will find the process and inject the DLL.
+5. **Injection**: The DLL is injected into the selected process using manual mapping.

+## Functions

+- `AnimateLoading`: Displays an animation while the injector is running.
+- `OpenFileDialog`: Opens a dialog to select the DLL to inject.
+- `GetProcessList`: Retrieves the list of running processes.
+- `FindProcessId`: Finds the process ID based on the process name.
+- `ManualMapInject`: Handles the manual mapping injection process.

 ## Notes

-- Make sure the DLL you are trying to inject is compatible with the target process.
-- The injection method used in this project may trigger antivirus software or security software, as it involves modifying the memory of another running process.
+- **Error Handling**: The injector handles several error cases such as invalid DLL format, failure to open processes, and memory allocation issues.
+- **Compatibility**: This tool works on modern 64-bit Windows systems.

 ## Disclaimer

 This tool is intended for educational purposes only.
-Use responsibly and ensure you have permission to interact with the target processes.
-Unauthorized use may violate the terms of service of certain applications or platforms.
+Use it responsibly and ensure you have permission to perform injections in the processes you are targeting.
+Unauthorized usage may violate terms of service or laws in your region.

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.